tengzl33t/ica0002/backup_restore.md

 ## How to check restore results:

 * Make sure that restore commands didn't give errors
-* Check agama restore results at agama page
+* Check agama restore results at agama page or mysql database:
+    * On MySQL machine from root user type: ```mysql -e 'SHOW DATABASES'```
-* Check telegraf restore results in InfluxDB tables, type
+* Check telegraf restore results in InfluxDB tables:
-    *
+    * On InfluxDB machine from root user type: ```influx -execute 'show databases'```

 ## Verify that backup was successful and run ansible playbook again: